Correspondences acting on constant cycle curves on K3 surfaces

 In these notations,

 and they are related by the forgetful map $Z'_3(H)\to Z_3(H).$

-As stressed in Section \ref{sec:Zn} it is not clear in general whether $Z_3(H)$ is not empty.
-We now show that $Z'_3(H)$ and $Z_3(H)$ are not empty of dimension $2$.
-We use $J$, or more precisely the fibre product $J\times_{\pi_{2,J}(J) }J$.
+As stressed in Section \ref{sec:Zn}, it is not clear in general whether $Z_3(H)$ is non-empty.
+We now show that $Z'_3(H)$ and $Z_3(H)$ are non-empty of dimension $2$.
+We use $J$, or more precisely the fiber product $J\times_{\pi_{2,J}(J) }J$.